m-GDEV/WardrobeManager/README.md

 1. Clone the repository: `git clone https://github.com/m-GDEV/WardrobeManager`
 2. Open solution in IDE of your choice
+3. Make sure you have npm and nodejs installed and that they are in your PATH
-3. Run both projects with 'dotnet watch' launch profile
+4. Run both projects with 'dotnet watch' launch profile
-4. Profit
+5. Profit

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.